Emergency survival kits

 Unsurprisingly for a country that’s endured more than its share of natural disasters of the past decade, New Zealand is now host to several companies offering ready-made emergency solutions.

 When you look at our rates of emergency-preparedness, it’s not hard to see why these companies have emerged.
-In 2014, Stats NZ found just 22 percent of New Zealanders had food and water for 3 days, and a household emergency plan.
+In 2014, Stats NZ found just 22% of New Zealanders had food and water for 3 days, and a household emergency plan.
 An earlier survey taken just after the Christchurch earthquakes found even fewer had an emergency kit including a torch, radio and first-aid gear.

 Quakes may be our most high-profile and costly disaster, but floods are the most frequent.
-And, according to a report last year by the Royal Society of New Zealand on the implications of climate change, events like last month’s Edgecumbe flood are likely to become much more common.
+And, according to a report last year by the Royal Society of New Zealand on the implications of climate change, events like the 2017 Edgecumbe flood are likely to become much more common.
 The upshot is you need to be prepared to survive for a few days at home when the lights go out and the water stops running.
 It’s also crucial to have a grab bag for when you need to cut and run quickly.

-Our assessment included grab bags (also known as getaway kits), designed to support 1 person for 72 hours, from most of the major suppliers: After Shake, Grab&Go, LIFEPAC, NZ Survivor, Prepare.co.nz, St John, and Survive-it.
+We spoke to experts to find what you need when disaster strikes.
+We also tested off-the-shelf survival kits to see if they really will see you through.
+Our assessment included grab bags (also known as getaway kits), designed to support 1 person for 72 hours, from most of the major suppliers: After Shake, Grab&Go, LIFEPAC, NZ Survivor, Prepare.co.nz and Survive-it.

 Our main finding was you’re better off building your own getaway kit.
 All commercial kits either lacked key items or performed poorly in our tests.
 The exercise of putting together your own survival gear offers better value for money.
 It’s also a great spur for you and your family to discuss what to do in an emergency.
 If you’re set on a pre-made kit, there are a couple worth considering — the Prepare.co.nz Survival Kit and the NZ Survivor 1 Person 3 Day Pack — though we recommend adding more items.

 We also found a minute of winding only gave about 5 to 10 minutes of radio-life, or 30 minutes for the torches.
 Wind-up torches were significantly less bright, even when fully charged, than those powered by disposable batteries.
 Modern battery-powered AM/FM radios and LED torches run for several hours off cheap disposable alkaline or lithium AAAs, which hold their charge in storage for more than 5 years.

 It suggests you have the following items in a getaway bag in the event of a quick evacuation:

-MCDEM public education adviser Bridget Cheesman says individual emergency preparedness doesn’t need to be a big undertaking.
+NEMA public education adviser Bridget Cheesman says individual emergency preparedness doesn’t need to be a big undertaking.